Taiwan reports new large-scale Chinese air force incursion

 China has stepped up pressure on Taiwan to accept its sovereignty claims.
 Taiwan's government says it wants peace but will defend itself if attacked.

-It is not clear what might have prompted Sunday's activities.
-China often times them to coincide with visits of senior foreign dignitaries to Taiwan, or to coincide with certain key dates.

-Taiwan reported 148 Chinese air force planes in the southern and southwestern part of its air defence zone over a four-day period beginning on Oct 1, the same day that China marked a key patriotic holiday, National Day.
+Taipei had reported 148 Chinese air force planes in the southern and south-western part of its air defence zone over a four-day period beginning on Oct 1, the same day China marked a key patriotic holiday, its National Day.